marp-team/marp-cli/README.md

 ### npx

-[npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) is the best tool when you want to convert Markdown right now.
+[npx](https://docs.npmjs.com/cli/v7/commands/npx) is the best way if you wanted one-shot Markdown conversion without install.
 Just run below if you are installed [Node.js](https://nodejs.org/):

 ```bash
 # Convert slide deck into HTML